DominikPeters/scotus-videos/README.md

 ./produce.sh
 ```
 to build the video.
 Ensure that puppeteer is available.
 It will also attempt to upload to YouTube which will probably not work if you're not me.

+Starting in the 2024 term, I've also been using the [gentle](https://github.com/lowerquality/gentle) forced aligner to align the audio to the transcript for some cases.
+This way I don't have to wait for the transcript to be available on Oyez.
+I do this for a few "hot-button" cases that I want to upload as soon as possible.